Types of Trauma Disorders, Symptoms, and Therapy

 Table of Contents

-There are a number of different types of trauma disorders that encompass various psychological conditions and usually arise from experiencing or witnessing distressing events.
+There are different types of trauma disorders that usually develop from directly experiencing or witnessing distressing events.

 With approximately 8 million Americans encountering traumatic events annually, the prevalence of various types of trauma disorders is significant, as reported by The National Center for PTSD.